baremetal-engine/PotatoAI/README.md

 ### 🧠 Recursive, Expanding, Humble
 A single potato grows more from its eyes.
-PotatoAI is recursive too — it reflects, learns, evolves from every thought it processes.
+Potato is recursive too — it reflects, learns, evolves from every thought it processes.
 It doesn't need to dominate — it **feeds and grows**.

 > **It’s not a crown.
 It’s a seed.**

 ### 🧰 Versatile.
 Adaptable.
 Everywhere.
 Potatoes feed billions, across cultures and classes.
-PotatoAI is just as **versatile**:
+Potato is just as **versatile**:
 - A personal AI assistant
 - A research companion
 - A conscience